Alberta Jobs for Citizenship and Immigration Officers

 The government of Canada uses a system called the National Occupational Classification (NOC) to categorize and classify different types of jobs.
 This occupied alis space might not be representative of its parent NOC.
 Statistics from the NOC group have broad occupational applicability.

 Every five years, the NOC system is revised to account for new developments in the job market.
-Depending on the database or classification system being used, a given occupation may be categorized and referred to in a variety of ways in government forms and labor market data Throughout history, this profession has been categorized as follows:
+Depending on the database or classification system being used, a given occupation may be categorized and referred to in a variety of ways in government forms and labor market data Over time, this profession has evolved into the following categories:

 - 2006 Notable Occupation Classification: Immigration Officers (1228) 1)